particle-iot/docs/src/content/guide/tools-and-features/dev.md

 ##### Step 1 - Open the libraries tab

-Once you have opened your Particle project in the Desktop IDE, open the libraries tab by clicking on the `Browse and manage libraries` button on the lefthand toolbar.
+Once you have opened your Particle project in the Desktop IDE, open the libraries tab by clicking on the `Browse and manage libraries` button on the left hand toolbar.

 ![Open the libraries tab](/assets/images/libraries/libraries-tab.png)